Automattic/jetpack/readme.txt

 * Auto update individual plugins for easy site maintenance and management.

 = PEAK SPEED AND PERFORMANCE =
 Get blazing fast site speed with Jetpack, the premier WP plugin built to leverage the power of AMP, a tool that helps optimize your site on mobile devices.
-Jetpack’s free CDN (content delivery network) auto optimizes your images and video.
+Jetpack’s free CDN (content delivery network) auto optimizes your images.
 Watch your page load times decrease — we’ll optimize your images and serve them from our own powerful global network, and speed up your site on mobile devices to reduce bandwidth usage and save money!

-* Google and Jetpack have partnered to create the best, highest performance all-in-one toolkit for WordPress.
+* Jetpack has partnered with Google AMP to create the best, highest performance all-in-one toolkit for WordPress.
 By using Jetpack and AMP together, you get all the features you need to build a beautiful, fast, modern website with no coding required.
 * Image CDN for images and static files, like CSS and JavaScript, served from our servers, not yours, which saves you money and bandwidth.
 * Lazy load images for a super fast experience, even on mobile.
 Jetpack’s lazy loading automatically delays the loading of media on your posts and pages until your visitors scroll down to where they appear on the page.
 * Unlimited, high speed, ad free video hosting keeps the focus on your content, not on ads or recommendations that lead people off site.